 During the Department's initial review of the Application, WWS's project scientist, Julia R. Molina, noted deficiencies therein.
 On February 12, 2020, Ms. Molina emailed the Applicant's consultant from Coastal and Estuarine Research, Inc., Evelyn Maurmeyer, and conveyed a list of required items needed to process the Application.

 Following the end of the public notice period, on March 21, 2020, the public comments received by the Department were also forwarded to Ms. Maurmeyer with the request that the Applicant address public concerns expressed in the comments.
 Ms. Molina further advised Ms. Maurmeyer at that time that a public hearing had been requested but would not be scheduled until the requested information was received from the Applicant.

 On November 5, 2020, the Department received the requested updates from Ms. Maurmeyer.
-The updates included an Operations and Maintenance Plan for the management of the marina, describing the use of the marina as being utilized by nearby non-waterfront parcels, adding the existing boat ramp to the Application, identifying the site location of the marina on the parcel, clarifying proposed dimensions, and submitting boat registrations to provide justification on the number of slips.
-Also included in these updates was a letter from counsel for the Applicant, describing the ownership of the parcel, and a notarized letter authorizing Joe Ribinsky to represent all the owners of record for the docking facility application process.
+The updates provided the WWS with an Operations and Maintenance Plan ("O&M Plan") for the management of the marina, a description of the use of the marina as being utilized by nearby non-waterfront parcels, the addition of the existing boat ramp to the Application, identification of the site location of the marina on the parcel, clarification of the proposed dimensions, and submission of boat registrations to provide justification on the number of slips.
+Also included in the updates was a letter from counsel for the Applicant, describing the ownership of the parcel, and a notarized letter authorizing Joe Ribinsky to represent all the owners of record for the docking facility application process.
 It should be noted that the WWS typically processes applications in the name of the subject property owner.
 Due to the parcel in the present matter having multiple titleholders, the WWS decided to process the Application under the name of "Lawton Family Marina, c/o Joe Ribinsky."

-Following review of the submitted materials and further discussion with the Applicant's consultant, additional clarifications were submitted to the Department by Ms. Maurmeyer on December 30, 2020.
-Specifically, details on the residents and parcels the marina would serve were provided, including the proposal of a "de-facto" community that included twelve (12) parcels with the aforementioned waterfront parcel remaining open space.
-Based on the lack of detailed bathymetry submitted, the Department questioned whether the innermost slips had adequate water depths for the mooring of vessels.
+Following the Department's review of the submitted materials and further discussion with the Applicant's consultant, additional clarifications were submitted to the WWS by Ms. Maurmeyer on December 30, 2020.
+Details on the residents and parcels the marina would serve were provided, including the proposal of a "de-facto" community that included twelve (12) parcels with the aforementioned waterfront parcel remaining open space.
+Based on the lack of detailed bathymetry submitted by the Applicant, the WWS questioned whether the innermost slips had adequate water depths for the mooring of vessels.
 A pier from uplands going out to an access dock oriented parallel to the shoreline with finger piers on the channelward side of the dock was suggested, but the Applicant declined that reconfiguration.

-The Applicant had concerns that the suggested reconfiguration would block access to the boat ramp and stated that the vessels would be moored against the tidal ebb and flow currents, which could result in potential damage to the vessels and structure at times of high waves and strong currents.
+The Applicant had concerns that the Department's suggested reconfiguration of the proposed marina noted above would block access to the boat ramp.
+Furthermore, the vessels would be moored against the tidal ebb and flow currents, which could result in potential damage to the vessels and structure at times of high waves and strong currents.
+Given the concerns of both the Department and the public concerning this proposed project, the Department determined that it was in the public's best interest to hold a public hearing at that time.